 7.1.1 On completion of the second term of research, each B.Sc.(Dent.) student will be required to make a short oral presentation of his/her work and respond to questions at a time which is convenient for the student, the Examining Committee, and the Associate Dean for Graduate Studies and Research.

 7.1.2 The presentation will be made to an open audience in the style of a scientific meeting and will be chaired by the Associate Dean for Graduate Studies and Research or his/her delegate.

 7.1.3 Each student must submit a typewritten abstract of the presentation to the Undergraduate Research Committee at least one week prior to the oral presentation.
 The abstract must be countersigned by the supervisor.
 The abstract should be put into a booklet and made available to those attending the presentation.

 7.2.1 The final report shall be prepared in the form of a manuscript suitable for submission toan appropriate journal.

 7.2.2 Five copies of the report shall be prepared, one each for the NJMHS Library, the members of the Examining Committee and the student.

 7.2.3 A progress report should be submitted to the Examining Committee by September 1st immediately following the second summer of work.
 The final report should have been submitted to the Examining Committee and the oral defence completed no later than the Monday following the February mid-term break.
 Students who do not meet these deadlines will be considered to have failed the program and will be awarded a grade of “F”.

 7.2.4 The cost of preparation of the report will be met from the appropriate departmental budget.

-Applications must be submitted on the BSc (Dent) application form.
+Applications must be submitted using the B.Sc.
+(Dent.) application form.